-AHRI’s TechUpdate e-newsletter is published three times a year and includes the latest information on AHRI’s research initiatives, including recently concluded research reports and ongoing projects.
+AHRI’s TechUpdate e-newsletter is published twice each year and includes the latest information on AHRI’s research initiatives, including recently concluded research reports and ongoing projects.

 The AHRI Research Program supports AHRI’s advocacy positions, standards program, and certification program.
 It is a pre-competitive, basic research program that provides AHRI members with the scientific knowledge and design tools needed for the development of the next generation of energy efficient, environmentally-friendly HVACR equipment.